zbigniewzolnierowicz/cluster/README.md

 I liked their ansible setup, but not very much how they did everything else, also this is very much a learning experience for me.
 Also, heavily integrated with Pulumi.

+All of the configs are either in .env or in nodes.config.yaml (which also serves as the Ansible inventory)

 ## Requirements

 - mikefarah/yq